jwodder/pypi-simple/README.rst

 ``pypi-simple`` is a client library for the Python Simple Repository API as specified in `PEP 503 <https://www.python.org/dev/peps/pep-0503/>`_.
-With it, you can query PyPI and other pip-compatible repositories for a list of their available projects and lists of each project's available package files.
+With it, you can query `PyPI <https://pypi.org>`_ and other `pip
+<https://pip.pypa.io>`_-compatible repositories for a list of their available
+projects and lists of each project's available package files.
 The library also allows you to query package files for their project version, package type, file digests, ``requires_python`` string, and PGP signature URL.

 Installation